 Past projects and major events in the history of the Center.

-In February 2013, the Center for the Study of Ethics in the Professions has received an award of $108,669 to be the participant for the United States in a project funded by the European Commission called “Promoting Global Responsible Research and Social and Scientific Innovation” or ProGReSS.
-The project, which also includes universities and ethics center from Europe, China, Japan, India, Australia, and South Africa seeks to explore what is meant when we talk about Responsible Research and Innovation (RRI) that is, research and innovation which is: a)ethically acceptable, b) is sustainable by avoiding significant adverse effects and b) drives towards the common good, i.e. societal desirability.
-Dr. Michael Davis and Kelly Laas of the Center will be the primary investigators on this project.
+2013 - 2016: In February 2013, the Center for the Study of Ethics in the Professions has received an award of $108,669 to be the participant for the United States in a project funded by the European Commission called “Promoting Global Responsible Research and Social and Scientific Innovation” or ProGReSS.
+The project, which also includes universities and ethics center from Europe, China, Japan, India, Australia, and South Africa seeks to explore what is meant when we talk about Responsible Research and Innovation (RRI) that is, research and innovation which is: a) ethically acceptable, b) is sustainable by avoiding significant adverse effects and c) drives towards the common good, i.e. societal desirability.
+Dr. Michael Davis and Kelly Laas of the Center were the primary investigators on this project.

 The project will link existing international networks of RRI from all continents with European partners and seek to achieve the following: